 Adjusting for Your “New Normal”

-Check out my post about my new approach right here.
+Check out my post about how to exercise even with Sjogren’s fatigue right here.
 Scroll down a little and you will find the plan.

 If you’re ready to start now, here are a few resources to get you going: Autoimmune Strong is a program developed by Andrea Wool, a nutritional therapy practitioner and certified personal trainer.
 She created it after her own battles with illness and fatigue and developed it to work with your body’s boundaries, at your own pace (disclosure, if you sign up for her program, I may get a small commission).